A-Loose-Screw/FTC-PerthComp-Example-Code/README.md

-(Coaches) For Windows CommandPrompt/ PowersShell Debugging and installs, open a terminal of your choice in the directory that your code is located and type ".\gradlew"
+(Coaches) For Windows CommandPrompt/ PowersShell Debugging and installs, open a terminal of your choice in the directory that your code is located and type ".\gradlew" (The required JAVA_HOME for this build is jre1.8, Any higher will cause a prompt for a version change)

-If installed/build is successfull you can attempt to build your code via ".\gradlew teamcode:build"
+If installed/build is successfull you can attempt to build your code via ".\gradlew teamcode:build" For installing code onto a connected device (I.E a Phone) type ".\gradlew teamcode:installdebug"

+For a list of tasks and in depth gradle functions type ".\gradlew tasks" or ".\gradlew tasks --all" For a longer list